-7.27.2018- Sturbridge Village
+27th.
+Sturbridge Village

 This place was so big and so informative, there's no way to even recap for the blog.
-It's easier for you to just use the link provided and go to theiur website for more information. sturbridge-village What a great day.
+What a great day.
 First day in almost seven days with no rain in sight.
 Our goal today is to visit Sturbridge Village.
-Over the course of the day, over three hours at the village, I took almost three-hundred pictures.
-It's not possible to download all those into this journal but I will try to pick out the more interesting.
+Over the course of the day, we'll spend over three hours at the village.
+I took almost three-hundred pictures.
+It's not possible to download all those into this journal but I will try to pick out those with the most interest.

-Below is the Village Museum.
+Above is the Village Museum.
 It gives examples of glassware, clocks and even uniforms.